sbcs-informatics/sbcs-informatics.github.io/1_5_playing_with_files.md

 ```

 ### Moving files in local machine
-The `mv` command will remove a file or directory from its current location and place it elsewhere.
-The syntax is, "move, current location, new location".
+The `mv` command will move a file or directory from its current location and place it elsewhere.
+The syntax is, `mv current_location new_location`.
 It can also be used to rename files.

 If the new location is a file, the file is renamed: